christipang/Bellabeat-Case-Study/README.md

     ## 4 1503960366 4/16/2016 12:00:00 AM                 2                340            367
     ## 5 1503960366 4/17/2016 12:00:00 AM                 1                700            712
     ## 6 1503960366 4/19/2016 12:00:00 AM                 1                304            320
-##### *The 12:00:00 AM timestamp is redundant and unnecessary.
-Removing it will simplify the data.
-Additionally, the SleepDay column will be renamed to Date for consistency.*
+##### *The 12:00:00 AM timestamp is unnecessary and will be removed to simplify the data.
+The SleepDay column will also be renamed to Date for consistency, and a Weekday column will be added to indicate the day of the week.*
 ```r
 # Convert SleepDay to Date format (removes time part)
 sleep_day$SleepDay <- as.Date(sleep_day$SleepDay, format="%m/%d/%Y")